BasharDlaleh/puppet_micork8s_module/README.md

 ## Usage

-you can use this module either with the default values or by defining you own values as follow
+you can use this module either with the default values or by defining you own values:

 #### Defaults